kevinlu1211/FlashCards/README.md

 ----
 ## Adding cards to your deck
-Right now there is only automatic fill-in for Chinese (although I will be adding support for more languages in the future).
+Right now there is only automatic fill-in for Chinese and English (although I will be adding support for more languages in the future).

+The Chinese automatic fill-in uses: [MDBG's Online Dictionary](http://chinesedictionary.mobi/) The English automatic fill-in uses: [Pearson's dictionary API](http://developer.pearson.com/apis/dictionaries)

-To use this:
+To automatic fill-in:

-Write any Chinese word that you want the meaning of e.g. 人家 and press the Search button on the button of the view that creates cards.
-The pronunciation and definition text views will load automatically (via scraping the source code of a website).
+Write any word you desire (that is supported)that you want the meaning of e.g. 人家 and press the Search button on the button of the view that creates cards.
+The pronunciation and definition text views will load automatically.
 If the word has more than one definition/pronunciation you will be able to cycle through them until you find the desired one.